 For a more comprehensive review of how to take an enema (how to cleanse your colon) at home:

-Or please refer to our book, Kristina Amelong’s Ten Days to Optimal Health: A Guide to Nutritional Therapy and Colon Cleansing
+Or please refer to Kristina’s book, Ten Days to Optimal Health: A Guide to Nutritional Therapy and Colon Cleansing

 It can be helpful to gently massage your abdomen to assist the flow of the enema solution into the entire colon.
 Massage your colon from the bottom left corner of your abdomen toward your chest, moving the water up the descending colon, then across toward the right, moving the water through the transverse colon and finally down the right side into the ascending colon and the cecum area.
 Reverse the direction of massage when eliminating the enema solution.
 At our health center, we use a massage tool called a percussion massager.
 It works wonders.
 If you have difficulty holding water or eliminating during an enema, you may also want to try a massager.